DaniCarmo/Elementary-Stars-p2/README.md

 ## Content

-- Instructions on how to implement flexbox gallery grid on the Gallery page was taken from [@Divinector](https://www.youtube.com/@Divinector)
-- Followed a tutorial for creating quiz on [@GreatStackDev](https://www.youtube.com/@GreatStackDev)
+- Followed a tutorial for creating quiz as well as implementing a modal on [@GreatStackDev](https://www.youtube.com/@GreatStackDev)
 - Utilised [W3 Schools](https://www.w3schools.com/) and [StackOverflow](https://stackoverflow.com/) for troubleshooting throughout the project.

 ## Media

-- The photos used throughout the website were downloaded from [Clean PNG](https://www.pexels.com/)
+- The photos used throughout the website were downloaded from [Clean PNG](https://www.cleanpng.com/)